OpenNebula/addon-storpool/docs/advanced_configuration.md

 When adding a new datastore the reported size will appear after a refresh cycle of the cached StorPool data.
 Default is every 4th minute set in `/etc/cron.d/addon-storpoolrc`.

 > :exclamation: The implemented management of StorPool templates is not deleting StorPool templates!
 After deleting a datastore in OpenNebula the corresponding template in StorPool should be deleted manually.

-##### StorPool volume template management

-Set `NO_VOLUME_TEMPLATE=1` in storpool-addonrc to not enforce the datastore template on the StorPool volumes.
-The newly created images and the contextualization ISO images still will have datastore template enforced.

 #### StorPool backed SYSTEM datastore on shared filesystem